datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 Note: in CND/MND, another element is added: _itihītihaṃ_, for rumor, hearsay.

 This list overlaps with another list refered by Bhikkhu Bodhi as the _five grounds of conviction_ or _five grounds for the acceptance of a doctrine_: namely _saddhā_ (faith), _ruci_ (preference), _anussava_ (oral tradition), _ākāraparivitakkā_ (reasoned contemplation), _diṭṭhinijjhānakkhantiyā_ (acceptance after consideration).
-This list occurs fully in SN12.68, SN35.153, MN95 and MN102, and are counted in this document as partial occurences of the list of ten grounds above.
+This list occurs fully in SN12.68, SN35.153, MN95 and MN102, and are counted in this document as partial occurrences of the list of ten grounds above.

-We list the occurences of those terms in Section B.
+We list the occurrences of those terms in Section B.

 When used in a sutta, the list of ten grounds comes with an advice on what _should_ be used for accepting a doctrine.
 This advice remains open to interpretation: